 4. Tile Mate / Tile Slim – From £23, thetileapp.com

 Attach one of these to your keys, backpack or anything else you’re likely to misplace, and you can track its last known location using your phone.
 Use the app to make a tile ring out, and let the audible chirping guide you back to your waylaid item.
 The slim version is about as thick as two credit cards and fits inside your wallet, leaving you with no excuse to ever lose anything again.

 Though it looks like a regular backpack, the HP Powerup Backpack is full of wires and batteries that are capable of fully charging everything from a phone to a laptop.
 Organised inter-pocket cable-routing eliminates tangles, and you can recharge multiple devices at the same time.
 Never again must you endure the horror and shame of a low battery warning.

 6. BioLite Camping Stove – £135, bioliteenergy.com

 Remember that scene in Waterworld when Mel Gibson pees into a filtration system to create fresh drinking water?
 Well replace drinking water with electricity and Mel Gibson’s putrid urine with twigs and you’ve got the BioLite camping stove.
 With the help of our old friend science, it converts fire into just enough energy for your phone to load a couple of Snapchats.
 Truly, our ancient cavemen and women ancestors would be honoured to see their invention finally put to good use.

 The Cinch pop up tent comes with LED lanterns, LED tent pegs and light reflective guylines (useful to prevent tripping when stumbling back to your sleeping bag in the dark), as well as a solar power pack to charge all of the gear on the rest of this page.
-Thank you, the sun.
+Thank you, the sun, our hottest pal.